- 1 Best Gun Safes Under $1000

 3. Why placing your safe right is important?

 In our experience, this is one of the toughest decisions you’ll have to make when the safe arrives at its destination.
 If your home doesn’t have an alarm system, you will be tempted to place the safe in a remote, hard-to-reach corner.
 That is usually a bad decision!

 You need to get the safe placed in somewhere you’re most likely to use its contents.
 If for example, you want a gun safe to store all your hunting rifles, you might want to place the safe somewhere nearby your garage.
 This way you’ll be willing to go through the trouble of storing them after each hunt.
 If you place the safe two floors above, you’ll most likely ditch the weapons inside your trunk or on the walls, as you did before buying the safe.

 Here’s the deal, you need to place it somewhere you’re sure to use it when needed.
-Another thing you need to think about is the light.
+Another thing you need to think about is light.
 You need to have proper lighting if you want to see all the marks on a combination dial.
 These marks are usually quite small and you need to be able to pick out the right numbers for your combination.
-If you don’t have the proper lighting on the exact space you want to place the gun safe, don’t start remodeling your whole house because of it.
+If you don’t have the proper lighting in the exact space you want to place the gun safe, don’t start remodeling your whole house because of it.
 You can purchase dial lights that go on top of the dial ring and illuminate it.
-A simple solution and elegant solution for the problem.
+A simple solution and elegant solution to the problem.